wp-plugins/simple-newsletter-br/readme.txt

 1. Configure the email and error messages.
 1. Put the shortcode where you want show the subscription form.
 1. Done.

+* For now, this requires another plugin to send by SMTP, if not, your email will be classified as SPAM ( This will be fixed soon )

 Tks for download ;)